-Refurbishment can yield carbon savings especially when it comes to upfront embodied carbon (A1 - A5) when compared to new builds.
-Whilst new builds may in some cases have better operational carbon performance (B6), they have a great upfront embodied carbon impact and higher material consumption comparatively.
+Refurbishment can yield carbon savings, especially regarding upfront embodied carbon (A1 - A5) compared to new builds.
+While new builds may, in some cases, have better operational carbon performance (B6), they have a significant upfront embodied carbon impact and higher material consumption comparatively.
 To identify the best option and quantify the benefit of one against the other, an LCA should be undertaken for each option.

-1.5LCA STANDARDS AND METHODS
+1.5 LCA STANDARDS AND METHODS

-There are several guides and standards that provide guidance on how to conduct LCAs.
+Multiple guides and standards offer guidance on how to conduct life cycle assessments (LCAs).
 The main LCA standards are given below:

-"ISO 14040 - Environmental management - Life cycle assessment - Principles and framework", and "ISO 14044 - Environmental management - Life cycle assessment -Requirements and guidelines": These are the international standards for conducting LCAs.
+"ISO 14040 - Environmental management - Life cycle assessment - Principles and framework", and "ISO 14044 - Environmental management - Life cycle assessment - Requirements and guidelines": These are the international standards for conducting LCAs.
+They guide the principles and framework for conducting LCAs and the methodology and interpretation of results.
+They can apply to any sector and product.

-- They provide guidance on the principles and framework for conducting LCAs, as well as the methodology and interpretation of results.
-They can apply to any sector and product. - "EN 15978 Sustainability of construction works.
+"EN 15978 Sustainability of construction works.
 Assessment of environmental performance of buildings.
 Calculation method." is based on the principles of ISO 14040 and ISO 14044.
 The standard sets out the requirements for conducting LCA of buildings, including the scope of the assessment, the data required, and the assumptions and methodology that should be used.
 EN 15978 also provides guidance on the interpretation of the results and the reporting of the findings.
 One of the key features of EN 15978 is that it emphasizes the importance of considering the entire life cycle of a building, including the embodied carbon of the materials used in construction and the operational carbon emissions associated with building energy use.
-This includes guidance on the assessment of environmental impacts, such as energy and water use, land use, and waste generation.
-Detailed representation of the different life cycle stages and modules as defined in the standard is shown in Figure 2.
+This includes guidance on assessing environmental impacts, such as energy and water use, land use, and waste generation.
+A detailed representation of the different life cycle stages and modules as defined in the standard is shown in Figure 2.

-PROJECT LIFE CYCLE INFORMATION SUPPLEMENTARY INFORMATION BEYOND THE PROJECT LIFE CYCLE [A1 - A3] [A4 · - A5] [B1 - B7] [C1 - C4] [D] PRODUCT CONSTRUCTION PROCESS stage stage CESS USE stage END OF LIFE stage Benefits and loads beyond system boundary [A1] [A2] [A3] [A4] [A5] [B1] [B2] [B3] [B4] [B5] [C1] [C2] [C3] [C4] Raw material extraction & supply Transport to manufacturing plant Manufacturing & fabrication Transport to project site Construction & installation process Use erational ene Returbistment Deconstruction Demotition Transport to disposal facility Waste processing for reuse, recovery or recycling Disposal Reuse Recovery Recycling potential
+PROJE CT LIFE CYC CLE INFORM MATION SUPPLEMENTARY INFORMATION BEYOND TH PROJECT LIFE CYCLE [A1 - A3] - A5] [C1 - C4] [D] PRODUCT stage à CONSTR PROC sta ESS USE stage END OF LIFE stage Benefits and loads beyond the system boundary [A1] [A2] [A3] [A4] [A5] [B1] [B2] [B3] [B4] [85] [C1] [C2] [C3] [C4] Raw material extraction & supply Transport to manufacturing plant Manufacturing & fabrication Transport to project site Construction & installation process Use In the second se and the second second Refurbishment Deconstruction Demolition Transport to disposal facility Waste processing for reuse, recovery or recycling Disposal Reuse Recovery Recycling potential